BPLIM/Workshops/Guides/02_BPLIM_Datasets_Guide/BPLIM_Datasets_Guide_v072025.md

 ## E-Fatura

-EFATURA data is received monthly under a **Protocol** signed between BdP and INE.
+E-Fatura data is received monthly under a **Protocol** signed between BdP and INE.
 This database contains **information regarding invoices** issued by entities that have their headquarters or permanent establishment in the national territory.
 The information is aggregated by the tax identification number (NIF) of the issuer (only for legal persons) and the acquirer.

 INE implements some data cleaning, like imputation of missings or outliers, before sharing the data with BdP.